 - To appoint other Members as necessary in line with the provisions of the Articles of Association.

 The Trust Board is responsible for all the schools within the Trust.
 This means that Trustees govern in the interests of the Trust as a whole.
 There is no ‘lead school’ even though Denbigh School initiated the formation of the Trust.
-The Trust Board sets the vision for the Trust and holds the Chief Executive Officer to account for delivering the Trust’s Strategic Plan.
+The Trust Board sets the vision, mission and values for the Trust and holds the Chief Executive Officer (CEO) and Heads of School/Headteachers to account for delivering the Trust’s Strategic Plan.

-The Board has robust, standardised and efficient processes for effective governance with the aim of:
+The Trust Board has robust, standardised and efficient processes for effective governance with the aim of:

 - Ensuring the highest standards and quality of education.